stoeps13/connections-doc/source/admin/install/t_inst_prepare_database_wizard_sql.md

 2. Start the database instance:

+    !!! note
-    **Note:** Run the database commands under the user account that has administrative access to the database.
+    Run the database commands under the user account that has administrative access to the database.

     -   Microsoft™ Windows™:

+        !!! note
-        **Note:** Windows registers most database instances as a service.
+    Windows registers most database instances as a service.
 You can start or stop a database service manually if necessary.

         -   SQL Server
             1. Open SQL Server Management Studio.